dsaidgovsg/AG-AWS-Workshop-July-2023/workshop_files/01.No_Code_ML_Using_SageMaker_Canvas/Readme.md

 ## Import dataset to the model

 In the Model view, you will see four tabs, which correspond to the four steps to create a model and use it to generate predictions: Select, Build, Analyze, Predict.
-In the first tab, Select, click the radio button to import the diabetes-readmission.csv dataset and choose "Select Dataset" to import the dataset.
+In the first tab, Select, click the radio button to import the `canvas-sample-diabetic-readmission.csv` dataset and choose "Select Dataset" to import the dataset.

 ![select dataset](images/import_dataset.png)